 When your company began, you had a dream – a dream of how your company could make a difference in the world – to make people’s lives easier or better, safer, cleaner, or just less stressful.
 But getting the word out is a huge challenge.
 There are two reasons for this:

 The first is skepticism.
 Consumers are tired of corporations taking advantage of their trust.
 We hear about this all too frequently.

-Some of the worst offenders of consumer trust include:
+Some of the worst offenders of consumer trust over the past few decades include:

 |Lehman Brothers||Financial Services|

 The second is competition.
 Companies are bombarding the public with marketing materials.
 The Internet is the front line – the never-ending stream of ads and emails we all receive every day – but we are also bombarded by television ads, billboards, radio ads, newspaper ads and more.
 So how does a small socially or environmentally responsible business stand out from the crowd?

 One Way is to Become a B Corporation